fjing1/geoDistLRUCache/README.md

 Question C

-At Ormuco, we want to optimize every bits of software we write.
-Your goal is to write a new library that can be integrated to the Ormuco stack.
+We want to optimize every bits of software we write.
+Your goal is to write a new library that can be integrated to the stack.
 Dealing with network issues everyday, latency is our biggest problem.
 Thus, your challenge is to write a new Geo Distributed LRU (Least Recently Used) cache with time expiration.
 This library will be used extensively by many of our services so it needs to meet the following criteria: